protectai/llm-guard/docs/best_practices.md

 2. **Model Size Trade-off**: Opting for smaller models will expedite processing, reducing latency.
 However, this comes at the cost of accuracy.
 We are actively working on providing compact versions with minimal accuracy trade-offs.

-3. **Use ONNX Runtime for CPU**: [ONNX Runtime](https://onnxruntime.ai/) is a high-performance inference engine for machine learning models.
+3. **Use ONNX Runtime for CPU inference**: [ONNX Runtime](https://onnxruntime.ai/) is a high-performance inference engine for machine learning models.
 When possible, we recommend using ONNX Runtime for serving the models.

 ## Serving Configurations